Surjective isometries on a Banach space of analytic functions with bounded derivatives: Characterization of the induced map

 \section{Characterization of the induced map $S$}

 In this section, we use the same notation as in the previous section.
-We assume that $S \colon \BT \to \BT$ is a surjective real linear isometry that satisfies \eqref{S}, and $S_* \colon(\BT)^* \to (\BT)^*$ is a surjective real linear isometry defined by \eqref{S_*}.
+We assume that $S \colon \BT \to \BT$ is a surjective real linear isometry, which satisfies \eqref{S}, and $S_* \colon(\BT)^* \to (\BT)^*$ is a surjective real linear isometry defined by \eqref{S_*}.
+The mapping $\h\colon\T\times\Kvs\to\B$ is a homeomorphism as in \eqref{h}.

+We shall analyze the isometry $S_*$ on $(\BT)^*$, which leads to the characterization of the map $S=UT_0U^{-1}$: The idea of the arguments is a generalization of a well-known proof of the Banach-Stone theorem.
+In fact, if $S$ is complex linear, then the fact that the adjoint operator $S^*$ preserves extreme points implies that $S$ is a weighted composition operator.
+Our argument below is a kind of real linear version of the above.